CharlesDodd/cautious-engine/README.md

 An app to experiment with Cryptography and Seganography https://inventwithpython.com/cracking/

+This project was started without any form of version control, as such it is waiting to be cleaned up.

-The gui for this app is made in Tkiner and so has been sorely limited.
+The gui for this app is made in Tkiner, .

 Inspired by Cracking Codes With Python (see link above), the first page allows the user to: